MicrosoftDocs/customer-voice/cv-docs/send-survey-qrcode.md

 ---
 title: "Send a survey by using QR code | MicrosoftDocs"
-description: "Instructions for sending a survey by using QR code" ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "This topic explains how to generate a QR code for a survey created in Dynamics 365 Customer Voice and then send it to your customers." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article